Conata/ConataWorld/README.md

 　Upload virtual spaces, games and creations developed with Unity or UnrealEngine <br>

-How will the funds raised by ## DEV be used?
+How will the funds raised by DEV protocol be used?

 We will use the funds for the following purposes
 　1) Securing human resources